varon95/OmegaAI/README.md

 ## About the code files

-**"Main.cs"** contains the important part of the code, other files are either design related, or class definitions.
+**"Main.cs"** contains the important part of the code, other code files are either design related, or class definitions.
+You can try the game by downloading and running the **Omega.exe** file